Management and Security

 Intel vPro System Defense technology allows network filtering at the level of the Intel AMT chip.
 Systems that have been compromised and are a threat to the network can be remotely quarantined, with certain ports and IP addresses remaining open for remediation, without posing a threat to the rest of the network.

-Ivanti® Endpoint Manager powered by Landesk contains the following predefined System Defense policies.
+Ivanti® Endpoint Manager contains the following predefined System Defense policies.

 BlockFTPSrvr: This policy prevents traffic through an FTP port.
 When packets are sent or received on FTP port 21, the packets are dropped and network access is suspended.